 The blade is made of 0.25-inch thick 1095 carbon steel, hardened to HRC 55-57 and finished with your choice of a a textured black, OD or Venom Green powder-coat finish.

-1095 carbon steel contains only two alloying elements: 0.95% carbon (hence the 95 in 1095) and 0.4% manganese.
-It’s reasonably tough, holds an edge well and is easy to sharpen, all important in a survival knife.
-It’s less brittle than many other types of steel due to its lower manganese levels.
+The blade is made of 1095 high carbon steel.
+1095 carbon steel is a basic steel that contains approximately 0.95% carbon (hence the 95 in 1095) and 0.4% manganese as the main alloying elements.
+It’s reasonably tough, holds a great edge and is easy to sharpen.
 The US Marine Corps has specified 1095 carbon steel for its issue knives since WWII.

 The major drawback to this type of steel is that it rusts fairly easily.
 However, with a little care you won’t ever have a problem.
 ESEE Knives suggests using a dry film rust inhibitor such as TUF-GLIDE® or TUF-CLOTH®.

 The ESEE-5 is available with either a plain edge or partially serrated blade.
 I went with the partially serrated blade, as it offers the advantages the plain edge for precise push cuts and the advantages of the serrated edge for slicing cuts, especially through tougher materials, including rope and webbing.

 The serrations on ESEE knives are among the best in the industry.
 They’re significantly more efficient and easily cut through rope, seat belts or other flexible materials They also slice very well and don’t get caught up in material like other most other designs.
 Plus, sharpening the ESEE serrations is a breeze.
 You just sharpen the edge the same as you would on a plain blade.